Instructions for Completing the

 ACCSC has attempted to quantify the amount of good things schools do to help their communities.
 The total number of community service hours are included in the annual School and Student Characteristics and Outcomes document.

-Please enter the total number of students enrolled in any avocational / continuing education courses offered by the school during the July 1, 2022 through June 30, 2023 timeframe.
+Please enter the total number of students enrolled in any avocational / continuing education courses offered by the school during the July 1, 2023 through June 30, 2024 timeframe.
+These can be for avocational / continuing education courses approved by ACCSC or outside the scope of accreditation.

 Before submitting the Annual Report, check the box for “complete” when this section has been completed and select save.